nigalanakis/Crystal_Math/docs/source/procedure.rst

 Key Descriptions
 ^^^^^^^^^^^^^^^^

+- ``smarts``
-- ``"smarts"``: SMARTS notation representing the chemical structure of the fragment.
+	SMARTS notation representing the chemical structure of the fragment.

+- ``species``
-- ``"species"``: List of atomic species corresponding to the atoms in the fragment.
+	List of atomic species corresponding to the atoms in the fragment.

+- ``coordinates``
-- ``"coordinates"``: Positions of the atoms in the fragment in any coordinate system.
+	Positions of the atoms in the fragment in any coordinate system.
 These will be automatically converted to space-fixed reference coordinates by the ``create_reference_fragments.py`` script.

+- ``mass``
-- ``"mass"``: List of atomic masses for each atom in the fragment.
+	List of atomic masses for each atom in the fragment.

+- ``atoms_to_align``
-- ``"atoms_to_align"``: Specifies which atoms in the fragment to use for alignment.
+	Specifies which atoms in the fragment to use for alignment.
 It designates specific atoms within the fragment for orientation synchronization with a corresponding fragment identified in a crystal structure.
 This approach is particularly useful for fragments that exhibit indistinguishable, mirror-image formations, such as oxygens in a structure like [#6]S(=O)(=O)[NH2], where traditional SMARTS representation may fall short.
 Accepts:

 	- ``"all"``: Use all atoms for alignment.
 	- List of integers: Specific atom indices to be used for alignment, essential in cases of mirror symmetries in the fragment structure.

 Extracting Data
 ---------------